 Thus, if you are looking to start a coffee shop business, you can expect to make an average annual revenue of about $215,000 per year.
 But, before you do, you need to set up shop.
 So, how much money do you need to open a coffee shop?

-The costs of opening a sit-down coffee shop typically range between $80,000 and $300,000.
+The costs of opening a sit-down coffee shop typically range between $80,000 and $300,000 or more.
 However, your initial investment might be less (or more) depending on your coffee shop’s location, equipment, supplies, labor, legalities, and marketing.

 Below we will break down each category for better understanding: